ucloud/terraform-provider-ucloud-old/website/docs/d/instances.html.markdown

 # ucloud_instances

-This data source providers a list UHost instance resources according to their availability zone, instance ID and tag.
+This data source providers a list of UHost instance resources according to their availability zone, instance ID and tag.

 ## Example Usage